Kimberley Chen: Early and personal life

 Chen's whole family relocated to Taiwan in 2009 to pursue her professional singing career.
 When arriving, she had little command of Mandarin.
 She studied the language intensively, which was key to her ability to succeed in the Asian music market.
 In March 2010, she was invited to compete in the Taiwanese televised singing competition One Million Star.
 She was then asked to be the guest singer for Kelly Clarkson's All I Ever Wanted World Tour in Taipei.
 Chen has released five studio albums and is currently signed to Chynahouse.

-In 2022, she came out that she is pansexual.
+In 2022, she came out as pansexual.

 Music career

 2012: Debut with Kimberley

-After nearly 3 years of preparation, Chen's debut album was released on 27 April 2012, featuring 6 Mandarin songs and 5 English songs.
+After nearly three years of preparation, Chen's debut album was released on 27 April 2012, featuring six Mandarin songs and five English songs.
 Two of her songs were featured on the Taiwanese series Fondant Garden starring Park Jung-min.
 Her debut single "愛你 (Love You)" has been a success on YouTube, with over 106 million views and generally positive comments.

 Chen's second single, "Never Change," co-written with Australian artist Don Bianco, was the first for which she contributed music and lyrics.
 Chen has released music videos of her two singles: 愛你 (Love You), also starring JPM, and "廖允傑" (LilJay).
 They have been a success on YouTube, gaining over 15 million views.
 In Taiwan, she has come first in KKBOX charts with her debut album ezPeer, 台灣大哥大, 中華電信 and 遠傳電信, topping ringtone download charts.